Taggin' MP3 v1.4.5 Help

 For what it's worth, you can consider this program for educational and entertainment

 purposes only.
-I can tell you that I have used this program on hundreds of MP3 files
+I can tell you that I have used this program on thousands of MP3 files

 with no problems.